-Note: It is intended that variations of a substantial policy nature require the approval of the Minister.
-Corrections of a minor administrative or typographical nature can be made by the licensee without approval of the Minister but should be recorded and notified to ACMA.
+.Note: It is intended that variations of a substantial policy nature require the approval of the Minister.
+Corrections of a minor administrative or typographical nature can be made by the licensee without approval of the Minister but should be recorded and notified to the ACMA.

-(6) The licensee must comply with a written notice that is given to it under paragraph (4)(a), (4)(b) or (5)(b).
+(4) The licensee must comply with a written notice that is given to it under paragraph (3)(b).

-(8) The licensee must, in conjunction with the ACMA, develop a record keeping and reporting regime in relation to priority service arrangements and provide information to the ACMA on an annual basis, including:
+(5) The licensee must, in conjunction with the ACMA, develop a record keeping and reporting regime in relation to priority service arrangements and provide information to the ACMA on an annual basis, including:

 (a) the number of requests for priority assistance connections in urban, rural and remote areas; and